growkudos/omniauth-orcid/README.md

 Provides basic support for connecting a client application to the [Open Researcher & Contributor ID registry service](http://orcid.org).

 Originally created for the [ORCID example client application in Rails](https://github.com/gthorisson/ORCID-example-client-app-rails), then turned into a gem.

+[GrowKudos](https://www.growkudos.com) is a web app where the gem is in active use.
+There's a free registration during which (and after which) an ORCID can be connected via oAuth.